-- Click the checkmark next to a student's name to see their "user report", a summary of their grades for the whole course.
+- Click the icon to the right of a student's name to see their user report, a summary of their grades for the whole course.

 Depending on the size of your monitor and your course, some assignments may be off the right side of your gradebook.
 To scroll right, use the scrollbar at the bottom of the gradebook.
 To reorder the columns see the help article Grade Column Order.

-Your grades may be grouped into one or more categories (for example, many gradebooks have an "Ungraded" category).
-Each category name is followed by one of three symbols:
+Your grades may be grouped into one or more categories (for example, many gradebooks have an Ungraded category).
+Each category name is followed by one of two symbols:

-- to collapse the category, displaying only the summary score for that category.
+- Click the Aggregates only icon which looks like a minus sign (-) to collapse the category, displaying only the summary score for that category.

-- to expand the category, displaying all scores within that category.
+- Click the Full view icon which looks like a plus sign (+) to expand the category, displaying all scores within that category.

-For most purposes, you can collapse your gradebook (cycling through to the button) to view only the summary grade for each category, while expanding the overall category for your entire course (the category that shares a name with your course).
+To make it easier to view your gradebook, you may wish to collapse your gradebook categories to view only the summary grade for each category, while expanding the overall category for your entire course (the category that shares a name with your course).
 The far-right column of your gradebook will contain the total for each student for the entire course, while the bottom row shows the overall average for each category or activity.

 For more information on categories, see the help article Advanced Gradebook Settings.

-If you have groups configured in your course, you'll have a dropdown menu to display the grades of each group separately.
-If you do not see this dropdown menu, contact your Client Success Specialist.
+If you have groups configured in your course, you'll have a drop-down menu at the top left of your gradebook called Separate groups or Visible groups that allows you to display the grades of each group separately.
+If you do not see this drop-down menu, contact your Client Success Specialist.

 For more information, see the help article Editing Grades.